The Satisfactory Academic Progress standards measures a student’s progress toward

 - Transfer credits will be counted as attempted and completed credits for the calculation

-of completion rate and maximum time frame, but will not affect the student's GPA calculation.
+of completion rate and maximum time frame, and will affect the student's GPA calculation

 Financial Aid Warning Status